 Where You Live

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres.
+Vet costs vary across Australia.
+Sydney and Melbourne tend to have higher veterinary fees than regional centres.
 Access to specialist orthopaedic and oncology services may also vary by location, potentially requiring travel for complex procedures.

 💰